 When a federal charter applies to convert, the credit union needs to submit the following:

 A federal credit union may be chartered to serve a combination of distinct, definable single occupational and/or associational common bonds.
 This type of credit union is called a multiple common bond credit union.
 Each group in the field of membership must have its own occupational or associational common bond.
 For example, a multiple common bond credit union may include two unrelated employers, or two unrelated associations, or a combination of two or more employers or associations.
 Additionally, these groups must be within reasonable geographic proximity of the credit union.
+You will want to research the benefits of converting to a multiple common bond.

 A credit union wishing to convert to a federal multiple common bond from a community charter will need the following"